 If you edit your business information for

 sellers.json in either AdSense, AdMob, or Ad Manager, your information will update across all products.
-For example, if you go into your AdSense account and enable Sellers.json transparency, this will automatically update your Ad Manager and AdMob accounts to also enable transparency.
+For example, if you go into your AdSense account and activate Sellers.json transparency, this will automatically update your Ad Manager and AdMob accounts to also activate transparency.

 Example Company Inc. has accounts for AdMob (

 Example Company Inc. activates transparency in their Ad Manager account (

 pub-1234567890123456).
 Example Company Inc.’s AdMob account and AdSense account will automatically be updated and set to transparent.